- Feisty engine

 The ILX’s 24 mpg city, 34 highway, 28 combined were reasonably impressive when it debuted in 2013, but like the car itself, those numbers haven’t aged terribly well.

-The 2020 ILX rates a little lower than the Audi A3’s 29 mpg combined, but compares more favorably to the Mercedes-Benz A-Class (28 mpg combined).
+The 2020 ILX rates a little lower than the Audi A3’s 30 mpg combined, but compares more favorably to the Mercedes-Benz A-Class, which is rated at28 mpg combined.